Why Your Multi-Agent System Security Protocols Fail

 Multi-agent systems face severe risks from lateral infections, cascading hallucinations, and privilege escalation.
 If one agent is compromised via a poisoned data source, it can autonomously spread malicious instructions to other agents within the trusted network, leading to massive data breaches.

-Agents must authenticate using dynamic, cryptographic identity tokens rather than implicit network trust.
+Agents must authenticate using dynamic, cryptographic identity tokens (like SPIFFE/SPIRE) rather than implicit network trust.
 When one LLM requests an action from another, the receiving agent validates the sender's token and permission scope through a centralized identity provider before processing the prompt.

 Secure communications by enforcing zero-trust architecture and intermediate sanitization.
 Never let LLMs share raw context windows.
 Route all inter-agent prompts through a semantic firewall that strips out executable commands and verifies the structural intent before delivering the critical message to its peer.